Invasive species in Hawaii: Invasive terrestrial chordates

 Terrestrially, invasive species are proving to be a major difficulty in Hawaii because the islands lack many natural predators of invasive animals.
 Invasive predators often move to the top of the food chain and disrupt prey populations, particularly small mammals, birds, insects, and plants.

 The veiled chameleon and the Jackson's chameleon have also been found in Hawaii.
 They originally came to Hawaii through the pet trade in the 1970s despite Hawaii's laws against the importing or transporting of chameleons, lizards or snakes.
 Jackson's and veiled chameleons eat mostly insects but also leaves, flowers, small mammals and birds.
 Hawaii's ecosystems are especially damaged by chameleons hunting and eating patterns, lack of natural predators, and ability to adapt to the various conditions throughout Hawaii.
 They have a great impact on the ecology of Hawaii.
 Another threat to Hawaii's ecosystems is a frog called the coqui frog.
 It makes loud noises, eats native bugs, and is a potential food source for the brown tree snake.

 Hawaii is also aggressively fighting to prevent the invasion of the brown tree snake.
 The snake has caused major economic and ecological problems in Guam.
 The snake has destroyed bird, bat, and lizard populations and caused several human disruptions including large numbers of snake bites and power outages from climbing electrical wires.
 It is estimated that if the species gets into Hawaii it could cost Hawaii up to $123 million.
-There is a great fear that the species will be transported over to Hawaii from Guam ships and will have the same impact there.
+There is a great fear that the species will be transported to Hawaii from Guamanian ships and have the same impact on Hawaii.
 Isolated numbers of brown snakes have already been recorded on or around cargo ships into Hawaii.

 The feral pig is also a major threat to Hawaii's natural ecology.
 Feral pigs that were originally released or escaped from farms have been breeding in the wild and creating a large population of wild pigs in Hawaii.
 They have major impacts on the ecology because they are very destructive of plants and habitat and lack predators.
 Their burrowing patterns also destroy bird nesting grounds and lead to erosion.
 In remote, mountainous areas, they destroy the nests of seabirds including Newell's shearwater (Puffinus newelli) and Hawaiian petrel (Pterodroma sandwichensis).
 These burrows also create standing pools of feces infested water that serve as ideal breeding grounds for mosquitoes.
 Many native Hawaiian birds are dying because of diseases transmitted by increasing numbers of mosquitoes.